There I was, minding my business…Well, not really…I was minding the business of an “authentic leader”.

 You create trust at an individual level, whether it’s with your employees or your customers or clients, primarily by the way you communicate.

 So, engage in open and transparent communication and when you speak, speak from the heart and have no hidden agenda.
 Listen more than you speak and let the other person know that you value the feedback you’re receiving.
+Be assertive and strong in every situation.

 Your next “authentic leader” steps